 DOCTORATE DEGREE PROGRAMAccording to College Board’s Trends in College Pricing 2017-2018Average Annual CostPUBLIC INSTITUTION$10,830in-state tuition

 *Cost of tuition and fees only.
 Prices do not reflect books, room and board.

 CPA exam costs vary by state for the initial application fee (generally from $30 – $200) but in general you can expect your application and exam fees to cost around $1,000.
-If you choose an exam test prep course, such as Becker CPA Review, Kaplan CPA Review or Yaeger CPA Review, expect an average of $1,500.
+If you choose an exam test prep course, such as Becker CPA Review, Purdue University Global CPA Review or Yaeger CPA Review, expect an average of $1,500.
 You can expect your CPA ethics exam fee and your licensing fee to add another $300-$500 to your total costs.